-Amazon offers two selling plans: Individual and Professional selling plan.
+Amazon offers two selling plans: Individual and Professional selling plans.
 If you opt for an Individual selling plan, you need to pay a $0.99 fee for each item you sell.
 This plan is suggested for sellers who sell under 40 items.
 On the other hand, the Professional selling plan costs you $39.99.
 Besides, you have additional selling and storage fees for FBA.

 Shopify offers you three plans: